RRI Programa 3: History

 Predecessors of the RRI national radio broadcasts, until the late 1990s, are Programa Nasional I and Programa Nasional II; Programa Nasional means "National Programme".
 Both stations aired "special informational, educational, and entertainment programming".

+The launch of Pro 3 was helded on 13th August 2001 in Shangrilla Hotel, Jakarta.
+On that time, Pro 3 uses the now-defunct WorldSpace technology.

 The LPP RRI News Center (Pusat Pemberitaan LPP RRI), a unit in RRI that operates RRI Programa 3, was established on 31 December 2006.
 At that time, the RRI President Director, Parni Hadi and one of the directors of RRI, Rosarita Niken Widiastuti expected the network to have a separate unit from the more locally oriented RRI Jakarta.

 RRI Programa 3 was relaunched as "National News Network" on September 11, 2016, coinciding with RRI's 71st anniversary, even though previously it had been positioned as a news radio station.